hikari-crescent/hikari-crescent/README.md

 pip install hikari-crescent
 ```

-## Usage
+# Usage
-Crescent uses signature parsing to generate your commands.
-Creating commands is as easy as adding typehints!
+Signature parsing can be used for simple commands.

 ```python
 import crescent